uBlock Origin vs Lite: Which Do You Actually Need? (2026)

 When to Use uBlock Origin Lite

-uBOL makes sense when resource efficiency matters more than maximum blocking coverage.
-It has zero persistent processes — Chrome evaluates the rules natively, and the extension’s service worker only activates when you interact with its popup or settings.
+On Chrome, uBOL is the direct answer for anyone who wants gorhill’s work.
+It has zero persistent processes — Chrome evaluates the rules natively, scriptlets ship inside the rulesets, and the extension’s service worker only activates when you interact with its popup or settings.
+For stronger cosmetic coverage on a stubborn site, raise that site’s blocking mode to Complete, which enables generic cosmetic filtering there.

-Install it if: you want lightweight tracker and ad blocking with minimal resource usage, or you’re running Chrome on a constrained machine where every background process counts.
+Install it if: you want lightweight tracker and ad blocking with minimal resource usage, and you can live without custom filter lists and dynamic rules.

 The Broader Landscape on Chrome in 2026